inscapist/dotfiles/README.md

 - Changing between vi-mode and insert-mode
 - Useful information display with the help of `starship.rs`

+### Ask me anything

+Send me a PR to let me know what issues you find.
+I am hoping to turn this into a reproducible bundle, but I might overlooked some hardcoded variables.

 ### With interesting fonts

 - For UI, I use [Megrim](https://fonts.google.com/specimen/Megrim) but [Unica One](https://fonts.google.com/specimen/Unica+One) is cool too